← Back to blog

 • intersectional accommodation expertise

-• organizational design, culture work, and change management
+• organisational design, culture work, and change management

-The result is a program that is both legally defensible and human-centred, giving employees real support while equipping leaders with the clarity and confidence they need.
+The result is a programme that is both legally defensible and human-centred, giving employees real support while equipping leaders with the clarity and confidence they need.

-PILLAR 1 — Strategy, Governance & Program Foundations
+PILLAR 1 — Strategy, Governance & Programme Foundations

-A high-functioning IPV workplace program starts with the right structure.
+A high-functioning IPV workplace programme starts with the right structure.

 What this includes:

-This pillar ensures your program is structurally sound, operationally consistent, and compliant before an employee ever discloses.
+This pillar ensures your programme is structurally sound, operationally consistent, and compliant before an employee ever discloses.

 PILLAR 2 — Communications & Culture Change